sami3ullah/news-aggregator/README.md

 # Improvement Pointers

-1. Integrate a sleep mechanism to handle rate-limiting errors.
+1. Implement a sleeping mechanism to handle rate-limiting errors.
-2. Write more unit tests + integration and end to end tests.
+2. Integration tests and end to end tests.
 3. Global state can be further broken down.